How to Automate Employee Onboarding for Small Business (Step-by-Step)

 Pre-Onboarding: What to Automate Before Day One

-The two weeks between “offer accepted” and “first day” are the most underused time in your entire hiring process.
-Most small businesses do nothing during this window.
+The window between “offer accepted” and “first day” is the most underused time in your entire hiring process.
+Most small businesses do nothing during it.
 That’s a mistake.
-Pre-boarding automation takes day-one readiness from roughly 40% to 90% — meaning the new hire walks in ready to work instead of waiting three days for an email account.
+Pre-boarding automation pushes day-one readiness much higher — meaning the new hire walks in ready to work instead of waiting days for an email account.

 The pre-boarding automation checklist